Ideocracy: From ancient history to the 20th century

 According to Uwe Backes and Steffan Kailitz, the USSR, Italy under Fascism, Nazi Germany and the German Democratic Republic (East Germany) all rose and fell as ideocracies during the 20th century.

 The populist form of ideocracy has been an important force in Latin American political history, where many charismatic leaders have emerged since the beginning of the 20th century.

 21st century

-Uwe Backes lists the People's Republic of China, North Korea and Communist Cuba as regimes currently showing ideocratic tendencies.
+Uwe Backes lists China, North Korea and Cuba as regimes currently showing ideocratic tendencies.
 Willfried Spohn states that China is an ideocracy.
 Gordon White said in 1999 China had ceased to be one.